-It is time we looked at the limitation of the longest path theory and evaluate it critically for a Multi-Project environment– an environment where same set of resources are involved in delivering tasks across various projects and even different legs of a single project.
-The resource dependency environment across projects and legs within a project can create a havoc of delays if one blindly follows the logic of “longest-path-first-no-matter-what”.
+It is time we looked at the limitation of the longest path theory and evaluate it critically for a Multi-Project environment– an environment where the same set of resources are involved in delivering tasks across various projects and even different legs of a single project.
+The resource dependency environment across projects and legs within a project can create havoc of delays if one blindly follows the logic of “longest-path-first-no-matter-what”.

 Now let us try to understand the scenario from a Multi-Project environment.
-The blue resource is not just working on the longest and feeding paths of a single project, but at any point of time, also has to execute similar tasks of other projects.
+The blue resource is not just working on the longest and feeding paths of a single project, but at any point in time, also has to execute similar tasks of other projects.

 When the network model is changed, there are two gains, not only lead-time of single project is lower, the blue resource gets a window of opportunity – an opportunity to exercise choice.
-If the blue resource has no other project in its waiting list, it can actually go ahead and finish the remaining part of task A (task A”) knowing fully well that it may not be required in immediate future.
+If the blue resource has no other project on its waiting list, it can actually go ahead and finish the remaining part of task A (task A”) knowing fully well that it may not be required in immediate future.
 But it is better to finish up the remaining part of task A of a project rather than standing idle and wasting capacity.

-This implies that there is a limit to number of projects that should be opened by blue resource.
+This implies that there is a limit to the number of projects that should be opened by the blue resource.
 In this case, it might be just 2 projects.
 This is called as the work-in-progress limit rule.
-Blue resource should be allowed to have 2 projects as their Work-in-Progress (WIP) limit rule.
-Within the WIP, it should work on tasks of longest paths of two projects and then return at the right time to finish the feeding path tasks of the two projects.
+Blue resource should be allowed to have 2 projects as their Work-in-Progress (WIP) limit.
+Within the WIP, it should work on tasks of the longest paths of two projects and then return at the right time to finish the feeding path tasks of the two projects.
 Once a project goes out of the WIP, a new one should be allowed for processing by blue resource.
-This rule tells that the blue resource would be working on feeding tasks of projects (project 1 and 2 in the above example) even when longest path tasks of other projects are waiting (Project 3 and 4).
+This rule tells that the blue resource would be working on feeding tasks of projects (projects 1 and 2 in the above example) even when the longest path tasks of other projects are waiting (Project 3 and 4).
 This is to ensure the resource comes back in right time without causing a change in the longest path.

-In a Multi-Project environment, without a WIP rule, if one keeps working on longest path on many projects, while keeping feeder paths aside, soon the feeder paths of many projects become critical requiring one to drop everything else thus creating a cascading loop of frequent expediting, shifting critical paths and delays in almost every project.
+In a Multi-Project environment, without a WIP rule, if one keeps working on the longest path on many projects while keeping feeder paths aside, soon the feeder paths of many projects become critical requiring one to drop everything else thus creating a cascading loop of frequent expediting, shifting critical paths and delays in almost every project.

 Many try to deal with the above problem by detailed scheduling of tasks.
 One assumes that the task schedules with exact start dates will resolve the conflicts of priority.
-However the uncertainties in task durations in execution makes this a fruitless exercise as the dates begin to clash within no time.
+However, the uncertainties in task durations in execution make this a fruitless exercise as the dates begin to clash within no time.
 Other priority rules like “always longest path first” creates a cascading effect of delays.
 The longest path first rule has to be superseded by the rule of WIP limits for every critical resource group supporting multiple projects.